-1.5.
-Review of country specific data sources
+4. Review of country specific data sources

-1.5.1.
+4.1.
 Economic indicators

-Economic indicators and a wealth of other important socio-economic data are provided by the World Bank [45] and UNDP [46].
+Economic indicators and a wealth of other important socio-economic data are provided by the World Bank [48] and UNDP [49].
 Both organisations use statistics from various sources, including government statistics and data from other UN bodies; both sources are the major entry point for country-based economic and socio-economic data.
+Another aspect is information on creating stronger economic linkages between Europe and the respective country.

-Further evaluations of the role that mining plays in national economies are published by the International Council on Mining & Metals (ICMM) [47].
+Further evaluations of the role that mining plays in national economies are published by the International Council on Mining & Metals (ICMM) [50].

-1.5.2.
+4.2.
 Governance indicators

 The quality of governance has far reaching influence on mining-related issues, including understanding how mineral wealth is used to stimulate socio-economic development and growth.
-The organisation Revenue Watch created and published the Resource Governance Index for 58 countries in 2013 [48], which will be updated by the Natural Resource Governance Institute in the near future.
-Although not specifically tailored to natural-resource-related governance, the World Bank provides comparative data on various country governance aspects [49].
-Further data sources for governance on a national level include the Corruption Perception Index by Transparency International [50], as well as the EITI process that, amongst others, requires member countries to report on financial flows from the mining sector to government bodies.
+The organisation Revenue Watch created and published the Resource Governance Index for 58 countries in 2013 [51], which will be updated by the Natural Resource Governance Institute in the near future.
+Although not specifically tailored to natural-resource-related governance, the World Bank provides comparative data on various country governance aspects [52].
+Further data sources for governance on a national level include the Corruption Perception Index by Transparency International [53], as well as the EITI process that, amongst others, requires member countries to report on financial flows from the mining sector to government bodies.

-1.5.3.
+4.3.
 Data on production and trade

-In addition to the data available on an international level (see section 1.4.1), national statistics often provide more detailed country-specific data that frequently contain information on individual production sites, activities of mining and trading companies, as well as trends over time.
+In addition to the data available on an international level (see section 3.1), national statistics often provide more detailed country-specific data that frequently contain information on individual production sites, activities of mining and trading companies, as well as trends over time.

-1.5.4.
+4.4.
 Methods and data on country and site-specific environmental risks

-One major type of environmental impact is related to tailing dam bursts [6], for which some datasets allow an analysis of past incidents, including their location and the type of mineral being mined [51,52].
+One major type of environmental impact is related to tailing dam bursts [6], for which some datasets allow an analysis of past incidents, including their location and the type of mineral being mined [54,55].
 To assess potential future disaster risks, geospatial information on risks for strong storms, floods and earthquakes can be used.
-Geospatial information is available from national geological surveys or data sources with global scope [53,54].
+Geospatial information is available from national geological surveys or data sources with global scope [56,57].
 This data can either be displayed in country maps to give a graphical orientation of areas where mining might be subject to extreme events or it can be combined with the geographic coordinates of mining sites to assess whether or not an individual mine is located within a high-risk area.
 The overall geological comparable approaches can also be taken for water stress, protected areas, land-cover and land-use.